 Each day in sales and marketing news, it seems like there’s a new article on technology and disruption.
 It’s the claim of these articles that technological innovation has disrupted yet another entrenched, dominant corporation’s majority share of the marketplace.
 The most common technology disruptors included in the lists are Netflix, Uber, Amazon, and others like them.

-But is technology really the cause for the downfall of major companies?
+But is technology really the cause of the downfall of major companies?
 We don’t think so.

 1. Video Rentals